Political persuasion (and manipulation) is not only an art but also a science.

 Politicians are those who run those governments, and they are motivated by good ideals as much as by darker drives.

-This article is to better understand politics by learning its darker side.
+This article aims to better understand politics by learning its darker side.

 Because politics is too important to be left to politicians alone.